Harvey ThorleifsonProfessor and Director, Minnesota Geological Survey , Department of Earth and Environmental Sciences

 The Minnesota Geological Survey was established by Legislative Act on March 1, 1872 to ensure the availability of the regional geological, geophysical, and geochemical information that the people of the State require to ensure wise stewardship of their water, land, and mineral resources, and to thus realize societal benefits related to economic prosperity, public health, natural hazards, as well as appreciation and preservation of our natural heritage.

-In 2019, Harvey became a member of the Minnesota Geospatial Advisory Council.
-In 2016, he became a Council member for the Commission for the Management and Application of Geoscience Information (CGI), which reports to the International Union of Geological Sciences (IUGS).
-In 2014, Harvey was appointed by the Secretary of the Interior to the National Geospatial Advisory Committee.
+Harvey is Chair of the Commission for the Management and Application of Geoscience Information (CGI), which reports to the International Union of Geological Sciences (IUGS).
+From 2014 to 2019, he was a member of the US National Geospatial Advisory Committee.
 Previously, his roles included being 2012-2013 President of the Association of American State Geologists (AASG), 2004-2006 President of what is now the Canadian Federation of Earth Sciences, and 2003-2004 President of the Geological Association of Canada.

 - MacCormack, K.E., Berg, R.C., Kessler, H., Russell, H.A.J. and Thorleifson, L.H. (ed.)
 (2019): 2019 synopsis of current three-dimensional geological mapping and modelling in geological survey organizations; Alberta Energy Regulator / Alberta Geological Survey, AER/AGS Special Report 112, 307 p.